About knitting machine stitches: tuck

 Despite being one of the prettiest, tuck-stitch is the most finicky stitch in my opinion.
 So, below couple of tips for everybody on how to make it less painful to knit beautiful tuck-stitch patterns.

-- Tension should be set on lower numbers; it will also depend on your yarn
+2. Tension should be set on lower numbers; it will also depend on your yarn.
+Swatch, swatch, swatch before using tuck for a garment to discover the right combination of tension and yarn.

-- Poorly formed tuck stitches could be because o static (yarn is prone to static, the air in the room is dry, there is minor rust in the machine or carriage, insufficient oiling): a dryer sheet on the nedlebed, attach wax to the tension mast, spray your yarn with anti-static.
+3. Poorly formed tuck stitches could be because of the static (yarn is prone to static, the air in the room is dry, there is minor rust in the machine or carriage, insufficient oiling): a dryer sheet on the nedlebed, attach wax to the tension mast, spray your yarn with anti-static.

-- Sometimes I move the carriage a bit slower when knitting tuck to check if all stitches rolled off the needle heads correctly.
+5. Sometimes I move the carriage a bit slower when knitting tuck to check if all stitches rolled off the needle heads correctly.
+If you see that some stitches did not slide off the needle heads, do it manually.
+This might happen if the yarn is textured, the needle heads are not as smooth, due to static, or insufficient weight.

 Always remember that tuck-stitch takes twice as many rows to form.
 Thus, pay attention to it when calculating your gauges and yarn consumption.